Street Sweeping Program Improvements

 Parking Restriction Signage

-Parking restriction signs have been expanded in red/high generation areas to keep streets clear for their scheduled sweeping.
+Parking restriction signs are expanded in red/high generation areas to keep streets clear for their scheduled sweeping.
 Without cars blocking the gutter of these high-priority streets, the sweepers can thoroughly clean the street and prevent litter from entering the bay.
 These signs will only restrict parking on the days and times where the gutters need to be clear for sweeping.
 See the map at right for the proposed new signage.

 If you have further questions or comments, please contact StreetSweeping@cityofsanmateo.org or call (650) 522-7367.